Institute of Physics, Polish Academy of Sciences

 Rotational spectroscopy of small molecules, including species of atmospheric and astrophysical interest:

-Recent studies include those of:
+Completed studies include those of:

 Their aim has been to determine new molecular information as well as spectroscopic constants for use in environmental (i.e. atmospheric and astrophysical) applications.